 • Networking is key - Start off with speaking with friends, family and your careers department at your school or university, to find out if they know if anyone is recruiting.A lot of jobs are never advertised and are normally communicated by word of mouth.
-In addition, by using your careers department, they may have local business connections, whom may be offering student jobs, so it is worth the look.
+In addition, by using your careers department, they may have local business connections, who may be offering student jobs, so it is worth the look.

-• Pick up the phone - It’s important you know that jobs are not going to end up in your lap, as harsh it sounds, you must be ready to go that extra mile.
+• Pick up the phone - It is important you know that jobs are not going to end up in your lap, as resin sounds, you must be ready to go that extra mile.
 Why not try calling businesses directly using a local newspaper or directories.
-There is thousands of employers out there to call.Don't be afraid of a little knock back.
+There are thousands of employees out there to call.Don't be afraid or a little knockback.
 Be polite, honest and straight to the point but also highlight the fact what you bring to the table and why that company needs you.

-These tips can guide towards your dream job, so use them wisely.
+These tips can guide you towards your dream job, so use them wisely.
 Don't forget, if you get a setback, don't stop trying!